 Location: Fort Rock Basin

-Services: Flush restrooms, an interpretive trail, guided tour is available
+Services: Flush restrooms, an interpretive trail, a guided tour is available

 Distance from the parking: Short